bids-standard/bids-extensions/docs/how-the-schema-works.md

 ## Objects

-The Objects portion of the schema contains the following schema files:
+The Objects portion of the schema contains the following collection of schema files:

 ```
 src/schema/objects